We’re partnering with GreenWave in the United States to adapt its highly successful

 Lucas Evans from Premium Seas is facilitating access to water space and providing operational oversight for the pilot delivery in Coromandel.

-University of Waikato researchers Dr Marie Magnusson and Dr Rebecca Lawton are overseeing the research and trial design.
+University of Waikato researchers Dr Marie Magnusson and Dr Rebecca Lawton oversaw the pilot project research and trial design.

 Professor Andrew Jeffs at University of Auckland is leading monitoring to establish the biodiversity impacts of co-locating mussels and seaweed farming.